klaeufer/dashcamutils/README.md

 # Purpose

 The current line of Garmin dash cams include a timestamp and GPS information visually in the image.
-This utility parses this information and populates the corresponding EXIF metadata.
+This utility extracts this information using OCR, parses it, and populates the corresponding EXIF metadata.
-It then crops
+It then crops the image to remove the timestamp and usually the vehicle hood.

 # Dependencies